Doogiemuc/liquido-mobile-pwa-vue3/doc/README-tech.md

 TODOs

- * Load Bootstrap locally
- * Load Fontawesome locally
   * Mock backend or start it locally
+  * Vue List transition for list if polls
- * ...
+  *